design, Sports

 Pretty cool.
 But before any of the athletes got to their Olympic venues, they probably landed at Beijing Capital International Airport’s new Terminal 3:

 It sports China’s traditional red and gold, and the roof is supposed to evoke the scales of a dragon.
 Overall it is twice the size of the Pentagon, making it the largest building in the world (although I’ve no idea how that is calculated).
-It’s even Feng Sui compliant.
+It’s even Feng Shui compliant.

 This is Pangu Plaza, dubbed “The Dragon Building”: